 Stand Out: Guidelines to a Compelling Letter of Recommendation

-A strong letter of recommendation can distinguish a candidate’s application from the rest.
-Taking the time to obtain a letter of recommendation will leave a positive impact on the employer or recruiter reviewing the application.
+A strong letter of recommendation can distinguish a candidate’s application from the rest and leave a positive impact on the employer or recruiter.
 On the other hand, writing a letter of recommendation is a great way to pay it forward and contribute to the success of the candidate’s career.

-Whether you are the candidate requesting the letter, or the employer responsible for writing the recommendation, it is essential to understand how to write a letter of recommendation that will leave a lasting impression.
+Whether you are the candidate requesting the letter, or the employer responsible for writing one, it is essential to learn how to write a letter of recommendation that will leave a lasting impression.

 What makes a compelling letter of recommendation?

 - Personalization and sincerity is key – avoid using letter of recommendation templates